emmabrugman/Data_Project/README.md

 For Task A Please Include:

-task_a-6.ipynb (This contains final code for task a including all models used in testing, predictions on test data, code to export the csv, and figuures.) sentiment_scores.json.zip (training data) sentiment_scores_test.json.zip (testing data)
+task_a-&.ipynb (This contains final code for task a including all models used in testing, predictions on test data, code to export the csv, and figuures.)